garethjmsaunders/code-style-guide/css.md

 Because browsers read selectors right-to-left, the rightmost selector is often critical in defining a selector's performance: this is called the key selector.

 The following selector might appear to be highly performant at first glance.
-It uses an ID which is nice and fast, and there can only ever be one on a page, so surely this will be a nice and speedy lookup—just find that one ID and then style everything inside of it:
+It uses an ID which is nice and fast, and there can only ever be one on a page, so surely this will be a nice and speedy lookup — just find that one ID and then style everything inside of it:

 ```
 #foo * {}